 In the event the Board chooses not to withhold any future tax distributions from the other taxing entities, Washoe County would then be responsible for the payment of the entire \$56 million in refunds and interest.
-If the Board votes to withhold future tax distributions, as addressed in a separate agenda item, but does not withhold a proportionate share of the court-ordered interest from the future allocations of property tax revenues from the other affected tax entities, the amount for which Washoe County would be responsible would be reduced to approximately \$40 million.
+If the Board votes to withhold future distributions, this agenda item would only authorize the treasurer to withhold the tax refund amounts from the other taxing entities, and would reduce the amount for which Washoe County would be responsible to approximately \$40 million.
+The additional interest amounts will be addressed in a separate agenda item.